 Comparing Standalone GPU to Omnisci, we see that our GPU implementation does significantly better than Omnisci with an average improvement of around 16×.
 Both methods run with the entire working set stored on the GPU.
 Omnisci treats each GPU thread as an independent unit.
 As a result, it does not realize benefits of blocked loading and better GPU utilization got from using the tile-based model.
 The comparison of Standalone GPU against Omnisci and Standalone CPU to Hyper serve as a sanity check and show that our query implementations are quite competitive.

-Comparing Standalone GPU to Standalone CPU, we see that the Standalone GPU is on average 25× faster than the CPU implementation.
-This is higher than the bandwidth ratio
+Comparing Standalone GPU to Standalone CPU, we see that the Standalone GPU is on average $25 \times$ faster than the

-Figure 16: Star Schema Benchmark Queries
+Figure 14: Star Schema Benchmark Queries